Nau mai haere mai ki McLaren Park Henderson South (MPHS) Community Trust

 The platform for our work at MPHS is a determined focus on connection through many different perspectives.
 We appreciate its importance and for us, it is the most crucial aspect for building individual and community wellbeing and resilience.
 Our focus on connection is evident through everything we do; in how we support connections between individuals living in our communities, supporting connection and learning through organisations working in our community and enabling a strong connection between our wonderful staff and board members.

-Although our sphere of responsibility is embedded in our deep connection with the Henderson South and McLaren Park community, we extend our focus to the wider west Auckland area.
+Although our sphere of responsibility is embedded in our deep connection with the Henderson South and McLaren Park community, we extend our community development focus and collaboration across Tamaki Makarau.

 Participants at community events